• Skip to primary navigation

 • More Gluten-Free Rhubarb Recipes

-I’ll say it like it is: This isn’t your typical light and fluffy cake.
+I'll say it like it is: This isn't your typical light and fluffy cake.
+This is a satisfying, wholesome treat.

-gluten-free rhubarb cake with almonds and polenta
+gluten-free rhubarb cake with polenta and almonds

 • Ground almonds: The secret to keeping it flourless, moist, and a little nutty.